syssi/esphome-tianpower-bms/README.md

 ESPHome component to monitor a Tianpower Battery Management System via BLE

+Credits: Thanks to [@xpinguinx](https://github.com/xpinguinx) for heavily testing the early beta versions and sponsoring the first release!

 ## Supported devices

 * Tianpower TP-LT55 used in BASEN 48V 200Ah Bluetooth battery bank<br>